T3RM1NU5/http-latency-checker/README.md

 	Error: This utility requires python 3.2 or higher

-run it the program again like this
+run the program again like this

 	python3 http-latency-checker.py